ENVIRONMENTAL SERVICES LEADERSHIP PROGRAM

 Students can successfully progress through the program and complete it within the allotted time frame of twelve months.
 With the program being self-paced, there is no mandatory timeline for completing the deliverables.

 We would estimate that 4-5 hours of study per week would be required.
 Please allow mentors a two week turnaround to grade your assignments, but you may still proceed to the next module.

-The Canadian Healthcare Housekeepers’ Association Inc. (HHA) was formed in 1957.
+The Canadian Healthcare Housekeepers’ Association Inc. (CHHA) was formed in 1957.
 Our members are dedicated to the advancement of healthcare housekeeping as an integral member of the healthcare team caring for patients, residents and visitors in healthcare facilities.